-The Act was passed with the object of preventing misleading statements made to induce consumers into believing was hailed as the "shoppers charter".
-However, it was later serious omissions.
+The Act was passed with the object of preventing misleading statements made to induce consumers into believing something which is false.
+Basically of English origin, it was hailed as the "shoppers charter".
+However, it was later discovered that the Act contains apparent weaknesses and serious omissions.

 The Act prohibits false trade descriptions.
-It also marks.
+It also applies to trade descriptions used in advertisements and trade marks.
 It prohibits false and misleading indications as to price of goods or false representation as to supply of goods or services (S. 15).
 With the exception of s.
-15, the Act services.
-It is therefore not an offence for a barber or customers into believing such a slogan as "Enter as a tired old man; go out as a vigorous young man."
+15, the Act speaks only of misleading description of "goods" but not services.
+It is therefore not an offence for a barber or massage parlour to take an extreme example - to mislead he customers into believing such a slogan as "Enter as a tired old man; go out as a vigorous young man."